 International: Graduate Entrepreneur Visa

-The Tier 1 (Graduate Entrepreneur) Visa is aimed at international students who have successfully completed a degree course in the UK and wish to remain in the UK to develop a genuine and credible business idea.
-To qualify for the visa you will need to be sponsored/endorsed by UAL.
-The University can sponsor up to 20 graduates a year on this scheme.
+The Tier 1 (Graduate Entrepreneur) Visa is for international students who have completed their degree course and wish to remain in the UK to develop a business.

 Who is eligible?